 The import-export business is highly dependent on factors that are beyond your control.
-For instance, you might get a bill of exchange endorsed or a bank guarantee for payment of goods.
+For instance, you might get a bill of exchange endorsed or a bank guarantee for the payment of goods.
 But when the time comes, they might fail to honor the agreement for one reason or another.

 At times also, government policies change before the completion of a trade deal and complicate matters.
 Countries with financial volatility are also subject to frequent currency fluctuations that could turn a profitable transaction into a complete loss.

 How to Start an International Business

 You might have figured out the dynamics of running a local business venture.
 But as you can tell from the above risks, running an international operation is not for the faint of heart.
 The most reassuring part of it is that no business, however small, comes completely risk-free.
 Furthermore, most of the challenges outlined above can be surmounted.

 Take a look at the essential steps in setting up your import-export business that will improve your odds of success:

 One of the first steps to set up any business is adequate preparation.
 In this case, you need to prepare a business plan that takes into consideration your international market.
 This will help you to assess your needs and set objectives.

 Carry out foreign market research using the resources available online and at your local Chamber of Commerce.
 This will help you figure out what products would perform well in which markets and the complexities of getting there.